Samsung/tizen-docs/docs/platform/developing/setting-up.md

-# Set up the development environment
+# Set Up the Development Environment

 This topic provides information on how to set up a development environment.